Ray King (baseball): Chicago White Sox

-In early May 2008, King signed a minor league contract with the Chicago White Sox, but was released after only four appearances.
+On May 5, 2008, King signed a minor league contract with the Chicago White Sox, but was released on May 20 after only four Triple-A appearances.

 Houston Astros

-On May 29, 2008, King signed a minor league contract with the Houston Astros; he became a free agent at the end of the season.
+On May 29, 2008, King signed a minor league contract with the Houston Astros.
+He pitched in 32 games for the Triple-A Round Rock Express.
+He became a free agent at the end of the season.

 Scouting report

 A lefty specialist with a durable arm, King ranked amongst the top ten National League relievers in appearances from 2001 through 2005.
 Armed with a late-moving, low 90s fastball and sharp breaking slider, King pitched to the bottom of the strike zone and allowed few home runs.
 He was also adept at holding runners, and fielding his position, having committed only seven errors in 577 career games.